charliecalvert/CloudNotes/Assignments/BitlyInteractive.md

 * local json file
 * Bitly web site

-When iterating over the records, you need first an object that will allow you to respond to button clicks:
+When iterating over the records, you need an object that will allow you to respond to button clicks:

 ```javascript
 var movement = {